Convex cocompact actions in real projective geometry: Introduction

+\begin{definition} Let $\C$ be a properly convex subset of $\PP(V)$.
+A \emph{properly embedded triangle} (or \emph{PET} for short) in~$\C$ is a nondegenerate planar triangle whose interior is contained in~$\C$, but whose edges and vertices are contained in $\partiali\C := \overline{\C}\smallsetminus\C$. \end{definition}

+Let $\Omega$ be a properly convex open subset of $\PP(V)$ and $\Gamma$ a discrete subgroup of $\PGL(V)$ preserving $\Omega$.
+A PET in $\Omega$ plays an analogous role to a flat in a Riemannian manifold.
+In particular, the presence of a PET in $\Omega$ obstructs $\delta$-hyperbolicity of the Hilbert metric on $\Omega$ (see Section~\ref{subsec:veryshort}).
+Hence by the \v{S}varc--Milnor lemma, a PET in $\Omega$ obstructs word hyperbolicity of $\Gamma$ in the case that $\Gamma$ divides $\Omega$.
+In fact, even the presence of a segment in $\partial\Omega$ obstructs word hyperbolicity: Benoist \cite[Th.\,1.1]{ben04} proved that if $\Gamma$ divides~$\Omega$, then $\Gamma$ is word hyperbolic if and only if $\Omega$ is strictly convex.

-However, we show that for $\Gamma$ acting convex cocompactly on $\Omega$, the hyperbolicity of~$\Gamma$ is determined by the convexity behavior of $\partial \Omega$ \emph{at the full orbital limit set}: here is an expanded version of Theorem~\ref{thm:Ano-PGL}.
+The direct analogue of Benoist's theorem is not true for convex cocompact actions: for instance, Schottky subgroups of $\PO(2,1)$ act convex cocompactly on properly convex domains $\Omega \supset \HH^2$ that are not strictly convex (see Figure~\ref{fig:Omega-min-max}).
+However, we show that for $\Gamma$ acting convex cocompactly on $\Omega$, the hyperbolicity of~$\Gamma$ is determined by the convexity behavior of $\partial \Omega$ \emph{at the full orbital limit set} or, relatedly, by the presence of PETs in the \emph{convex core}.
+Here is an expanded version of Theorem~\ref{thm:Ano-PGL}.